khanhnguyen15/project-madam-website/index.md

 ## Liberal vs Conservative

 Focusing on males and females, we'll see if the difference we have seen in sentiment scores continues when we divide news sources into two categories: liberal and conservative.
-We have created 2 lists that contain some of the most popular liberal and conservative news sources according to ThoughtCo and Aelieve Digital Marketing.
+We have created 2 lists that contain some of the most popular liberal and conservative news sources according to Aelieve Digital Marketing [^3] and ThoughtCo [^4].[^5]

+[^3]: Representative liberal news sources from: [Top 20 Most Visited Liberal Websites](https://aelieve.com/rankings/websites/category/news-media/top-liberal-websites/)
+[^4]: Representative conservative news sources from: [Top 9 Conservative News and Opinion Websites](https://www.thoughtco.com/the-top-conservative-news-and-opinion-websites-3303614)
+[^5]: Representative conservative news sources from: [The Top 10 Conservative Magazines](https://www.thoughtco.com/top-conservative-magazines-3303617)

  - Liberal news sources: CNN, Huffington Post, The New York Times, Politico, Slate, ABC News, Daily Kos, The Washington Post, Time Magazine, The Atlantic.